 PAD is associated with atherosclerosis, which is the blockage of arteries due to the build-up of plaque.
 Plaque—which consists of cholesterol, calcium, waste products, and fibrin—clogs arteries and restricts blood flow by hardening and narrowing the arterial pathway.

-The outer extremities are usually affected, particularly above the knee.
+The outer extremities are usually affected, particularly below the knee.
 It most commonly affects arteries located on the part of the leg that is subject to more stress because of cholesterol and plaque disease.

 What are the symptoms?